srvk/eesen/README.md

 ### References

-For more information, refer to the following paper(s):
+For more information, please refer to the following paper(s):

 Yajie Miao, Mohammad Gowayyed, and Florian Metze, "[EESEN: End-to-End Speech Recognition using Deep RNN Models and WFST-based Decoding](http://arxiv.org/abs/1507.08240)," in Proc.
 ASRU 2015.